Tell us the truth about your infertility treatment experience!

 Pregnancy at week 12

-This is usually when the first ultrasound would take place and is the moment when the foetus is fully formed.
+This is usually when the first ultrasound takes place and is the moment when the foetus is fully formed.

 Live birth